babar-raza/package-descriptions/aspose.cloud/pypi/Aspose.Imaging Cloud SDK for Python.md

   - Image comparison and similarity detection
   - Image features extraction (for now, AKAZE detector is supported)

-## New Features in Version 20.2
+## New Features in Version 20.4

-- Added image grayscale feature.
+- Added stream response feature and tests for TIFF to fax requests.
+- Added support for Frames API for all applicable formats.

+## Important Notes about Version 20.4

+- Starting from version 20.4 we do not support conversion from `PSD` to `WEBP`.

-For the detailed notes, please visit [Aspose.Imaging Cloud 20.2 - Release Notes](https://docs.aspose.cloud/display/imagingcloud/Aspose.Imaging+Cloud+20.2+-+Release+Notes).
+For the detailed notes, please visit [Aspose.Imaging Cloud 20.4 - Release Notes](https://docs.aspose.cloud/display/imagingcloud/Aspose.Imaging+Cloud+20.4+-+Release+Notes).

 ## Read & Write Image Formats